mgao6767/frds/docs/index.md

     pip install -e .
     ```

-!!! note
+!!! info "Note"
-    On Windows, [Microsoft Visual C++ Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) may need to be installed so that the C/C++ extensions in the package can be compiled.
+    On Windows, [Microsoft Visual C++ Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) may be needed to compile the C/C++ extensions in the package.

 ## Built-in measures